 Craters of the Moon National Monument and Preserve

-After the incredibly tall and full flowers in Sun Valley, seeing blooms at Craters of Moon National Monument and Preserve can be a little startling.
-The flowers here are smaller and harder to photograph because of their miniature frames.
+After the incredibly tall and full flowers in Sun Valley, seeing blooms at Craters of the Moon National Monument and Preserve can be a little startling.
+The Craters of the Moon wildflowers are smaller and harder to photograph because of their miniature frames.
 But, when you think about it, the small size makes sense.
 After all, they are growing out of lava rock!

 Camas Prairie Centennial Marsh

-Camas Prairie Centennial Marsh Wildlife Management Area is located just outside of Fairfield in the picturesque southwest region of Idaho.
-The 3,100-acre marshland is home to thousands of waterfowl who descend on the area during the spectacular purple camas lily bloom, which generally occurs from late May through mid-June.
+Located just outside of Fairfield, Camas Prairie Centennial Marsh Wildlife Management Area offers a chance to see wildflowers in the picturesque southwest region of Idaho.
+The 3,100-acre marshland is home to thousands of waterfowl—stay to watch as they descend during the spectacular purple camas lily bloom, usually from late May through mid-June.
+With snow-capped Soldier Mountains in the background, Camas Prairie is a must-visit in the spring.

 Cathedral Pines

 Located on Highway 75, north of Sun Valley and before Galena pass, Cathedral Pines has an incredible view of the Boulder Mountains.
-If this view alone wasn’t impressive enough, the field turns into a bright white display each Spring.
+If this view alone wasn’t impressive enough, the field turns into a bright white display each spring.
 On the east side of the highway, look for the turnout in front of the mountains.

 Idaho’s beautiful wildflowers are an adventure that shouldn’t be missed.